 We have reviewed the methods for acquiring new customers, but what about returning customers?
 Is there value here?

 Identifying affiliates in this path and working with them to reduce this activity is important.
-It will be based on internal data collected and require close working relationship with the affiliate management team to identify and optimize.
+It will be based on internal data collected and require a close working relationship with an affiliate management team to identify and optimize.

 Whether it’s by offering a free shipping coupon, cash back, or other reward, consumers are all looking for discounts.
-By utilizing technology available at most of the affiliate networks, you can incentivize, or completely stop paying, for behaviors that contribute to generating a healthy affiliate program.
+By utilizing technology available at most affiliate networks, you can incentivize, or completely stop paying, for behaviors that contribute to generating a healthy affiliate program.

-Reach out to our team to learn more about driving high NTF and quality return customers!
+Schedule a quick 15 min call at a time that works best for you to learn more about driving high NTF and quality return customers!